vsespb/mt-aws-glacier/README.md

 3. `sudo yum install openssl-devel`
 4. Install `JSON::XS`, `LWP::UserAgent` and `LWP::Protocol::https` using [cpanm]

+You also can install `mtglacier` prerequisites without CPAN if you have [EPEL](http://fedoraproject.org/wiki/EPEL) repository enabled and if you don't need HTTPS:

+`sudo yum install perl-Digest-SHA perl-JSON-XS perl-libwww-perl`

 ###### RHEL/CentOS 6

 1. `sudo yum install perl-core perl-CGI`
 2. `sudo yum groupinstall "Development Tools"`
 3. `sudo yum install openssl-devel`
 4. Install `JSON::XS`, `LWP::UserAgent` and `LWP::Protocol::https` using [cpanm]

+You also can install `mtglacier` prerequisites without CPAN if you have [EPEL](http://fedoraproject.org/wiki/EPEL) repository enabled and if you don't need HTTPS:

+`sudo yum install perl-core perl-CGI perl-JSON-XS perl-libwww-perl`

 ###### Debian 6